Working with automation projects

 Use the icons in the Documents header to switch between viewing modes: single document, document grid, or results table. -

 The editing panel on the right displays classes and fields in your project, with results for the document selected in the document list.
-In projects that belong to organization accounts, a validation tab lets you view, create, and edit validation rules across your project, while class and field controls are displayed in a separate schema tab.
+A validation tab lets you view, create, and edit validation rules across your project, while class and field controls are displayed in a separate schema tab.

 Creating projects